-Conductor and pianist Daniel Barenboim, who will celebrate his 80th birthday in November 2022, was born in Buenos Aires.
-His parents, who were both piano teachers, began training him on the keyboard at an early age, and he gave his first public performance at the age of seven.
-In 1952, the family moved from Argentina to Israel; Barenboim won a scholarship to study with Nadia Boulanger in Paris in 1953 through the American-Israel Cultural Foundation Competition.
-He also took conducting courses with Igor Markevitch and in 1954 was introduced to Wilhelm Furtwängler, who pronounced him a “phenomenon.”
+The conductor and pianist Daniel Barenboim was born in Buenos Aires in 1942.
+His parents, both of whom taught piano, trained him on the keyboard at an early age.
+He gave his first public performance at the age of seven.
+In 1952, the family moved from Argentina to Israel, where Barenboim won a scholarship to study with Nadia Boulanger in Paris in 1953 through the American-Israel Cultural Foundation Competition.
+He also took conducting courses with Igor Markevitch and was introduced to Wilhelm Furtwängler in 1954, who described him as a “phenomenon.”
 Barenboim spent the first phase of his career as an internationally successful concert pianist.
-Since his debut as a conductor with the Philharmonia Orchestra (1967), he has also been in demand in this capacity with the finest orchestras.
-Barenboim’s first permanent post was as conductor of the Orchestre de Paris, from 1975 to 1989; from 1991 to 2006, he helmed the Chicago Symphony Orchestra, which subsequently named him Honorary Conductor.
-He made his opera debut in 1973 with Mozart’s Don Giovanni at the Edinburgh Festival; in 1981, he conducted for the first time in Bayreuth, where he returned every summer until 1999.
-Barenboim has been General Music Director of the Berlin Staatsoper since 1992, and in 2000 the Staatskapelle Berlin elected him Chief Conductor for Life.
-He was closely associated with La Scala in Milan from 2007 to 2014, most recently as Music Director.
-In 1999, Barenboim founded the West-Eastern Divan Orchestra, which brings together young musicians mostly from Israel and the Arab countries.
-He opened the Pierre Boulez Hall in Berlin in 2017, where he performs works from the classical period to the present with his newly founded Boulez Ensemble.
-For his artistic and cultural-political work, Barenboim has been awarded the Prince of Asturias Award, the Buber-Rosenzweig Medal, the Siemens Music Prize, the Goethe Medal, and the Japanese Praemium Imperiale, among others.
+Since his debut as a conductor with the Philharmonia Orchestra (1967), he has also been in demand in this capacity with the world’s finest orchestras.
+Barenboim’s first permanent position was as Chief Conductor of the Orchestre de Paris from 1975 to 1989; from 1991 to 2006, he helmed the Chicago Symphony Orchestra.
+He made his operatic debut in 1973 with Mozart’s Don Giovanni at the Edinburgh Festival; in 1981, he conducted in Bayreuth for the first time, where he worked every summer until 1999.
+From 1992 to January 2023, Barenboim was General Music Director of the Staatsoper Berlin; he remains associated with the Staatskapelle Berlin as Honorary Principal Conductor and will conduct the ensemble in two concerts in the fall of 2024.
+From 2007 to 2014, he made a lasting impact at La Scala in Milan, eventually serving as Music Director.
+In 1999, Barenboim founded the West-Eastern Divan Orchestra, which brings together young musicians who are primarily from Israel and Arab countries.
+In 2017, he opened the Pierre Boulez Saal in Berlin, where he performs works from the classical period to the present day with his Boulez Ensemble.
+Barenboim has received the Prince of Asturias Award, the Buber-Rosenzweig Medal, the Siemens Music Prize, the Goethe Medal, and the Praemium Imperiale for his artistic and cultural-political work.
+The City of Berlin made him an honorary citizen in 2023.

-Lucerne Festival (IMF) debut on 25 August 1966, performing piano concertos by Mozart and Beethoven with the English Chamber Orchestra.
+Lucerne Festival (IMF) debut on 25 August 1966 with the English Chamber Orchestra in piano concertos by Mozart and Beethoven.

 Further Information: www.danielbarenboim.com